Savvy business owners know that setting up a contract is essential to increase the odds of getting paid in a timely manner.

 This one is pretty self-explanatory: You will be billing for your services on an as-agreed upon hourly rate.
 Some freelancers choose to bill different services at different rates; for example client meetings are billed at less than writing work or strategy bills higher than research.
 Make sure your contract is specific on the rate, including a cap if needed.

 And then make sure to track your time carefully, so that you can provide a complete project summary on the bill of how much time was spent on what activities.
-Here are some time-tracking apps we love, with a special call-out to TSheets, which integrates with QuickBooks to make time tracking seamless.

 Scope creep is essentially eliminated in an hourly-based agreement because the client is literally getting what they are paying for.